requirejs/require-jquery/README.md

 This project shows how [jQuery](http://jquery.com) can be used with [RequireJS](http://requirejs.org).
 It includes a sample project that you can use as a template to get started.

 See the [Use with jQuery](http://requirejs.org/docs/jquery.html) page on the RequireJS site for more background on the sample project.
+The RequireJS site also has a link to [download this sample project](http://requirejs.org/docs/download.html#samplejquery).

 The sample project uses a require-jquery.js file which is a combination of three files: